Update: This story was originally published March 21. It was updated on June 26, 2017, with details of the Senate health care bill.

 The Affordable Care Act’s tax penalty for people who opt out of health insurance is one of the most loathed parts of the law, so it is no surprise that Republicans are keen to abolish it.
 But the penalty, called the individual mandate, plays a vital function: nudging healthy people into the insurance markets where their premiums help pay for the cost of care for the sick.
-That has required Republican lawmakers to come up with an alternative.
+That has required Republican lawmakers to come up with alternatives, which were included in the House bill that passed in May and updates to the Senate draft bill released Monday.

-The GOP approach is called a “continuous coverage” penalty.
-It increases premiums for people who buy insurance if they have gone 63 consecutive days without a policy during the past 12 months.
-Their premiums would rise by 30 percent and that surcharge would last for a year.
+The GOP approach is called a “continuous coverage” or “creditable coverage” penalty.
+It would apply to people who buy insurance if they have gone 63 consecutive days without a policy during the past 12 months.
+In the Senate bill, they would have to wait six months before they could buy insurance.
+The bill that passed the House took a different tack: It did not include a waiting period but required insurers to increase premiums by 30 percent, and that surcharge would last for a year.
 While the ACA assesses a fine for each year people don’t buy insurance, the GOP plan would punish those who decide to purchase it after not being in the market.

 Much is at stake.
-If this approach fails to prod enough healthy people into buying insurance, rates for everyone else in the insurance pool will rise, destabilizing promises by President Donald Trump and GOP leaders to make their Obamacare replacement more affordable.
-The nonpartisan Congressional Budget Office projects that millions fewer people will buy insurance if the individual mandate is repealed and replaced with a continuous coverage surcharge.
+If the GOP’s approach fails to prod enough healthy people into buying insurance, rates for everyone else in the insurance pool will rise, destabilizing promises by President Donald Trump and GOP leaders to make their Obamacare replacement more affordable.
+The nonpartisan Congressional Budget Office projects that millions fewer people will buy insurance if the individual mandate is repealed and replaced with a continuous coverage surcharge as the House proposed.

 Why do people allow their insurance to lapse?